 openshift-install --dir=<install dir> create cluster

 ConfigMapin new manifest directory, and add the following YAML code:

 apiVersion: v1 kind: ConfigMap metadata: name: gateway-mode-config namespace: openshift-network-operator data: mode: "local" immutable: true

 The Cluster Network Operator installation on Github.

-To define the SR-IOV Virtual Functions (VFs) injected into the Service Proxy Traffic Management Microkernel (TMM) container, configure the following OpenShift network objects:
+To define the SR-IOV Virtual Functions (VFs) used by the Service Proxy Traffic Management Microkernel (TMM), configure the following OpenShift network objects:

 - An external and internal Network node policy.

 - An external and internal Network attachment definition.